Books – Astronomy, Space and A Whole Lot More…

 Each image is accompanied by caption, photographer, location and technical details.

-Every year the Royal Observatory, Greenwich hosts a free exhibition of the winners of the Astronomy Photographer of the Year competition, showcasing some incredible images of the sky.
+The National Maritime Museum hosts an exhibition of the winners of the Astronomy Photographer of the Year competition, showcasing some incredible images of the sky.

 Imagine if The Hitchhiker’s Guide to the Galaxy were a real, practical book about the mysteries of the universe…

 The Universe In Your Hand takes us on a wonder-filled journey to the surface of our dying Sun, shrinks us to the size of an atom and puts us in the deathly grip of distant Black Holes.
 Along the way you might come to understand, really understand, the mind-bending science that underpins modern life, from Quantum Mechanics to Einstein’s theory of General Relativity.

 Through brilliant storytelling and humour rather than graphs and equations, internationally renowned astrophysicist Christophe Galfard has written an instant classic that brings the astonishing beauty of the universe to life – and takes us deep into questions about the beginning of time and the future of humanity.

 Take a tour of the universe with this breathtaking calendar featuring remarkable photographs from the archives of NASA.
 Astonishing images of space will captivate anyone with an interest in science and astronomy, while engaging and informative text will spark wonder all year long.

 NEW IN PAPERBACK.
 This innovative Haynes Manual presents in-depth information about all the practical aspects of astronomy.
 Written with style and enthusiasm by a dedicated amateur and extensively illustrated, this book applies the Haynes approach to a popular and inspirational hobby that requires plenty of practical information and understanding.
 Whether novice or keen amateur, everyone with an interest in astronomy will be fascinated by this Haynes Manual.